networknt/light-doc/content/en/tutorial/eventuate/docker/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-When working with light-eventuate-4j, there are so many moving parts and it would be very easy to start all infrastructure services with docker-compose.
+When working with light-eventuate-4j, there are many moving parts.
+It would be very easy to start all infrastructure services with docker-compose.
 For other frameworks, you only need to package the delivery artifact into docker image but here in you have to get familiar with Docker in the beginning.